Need to talk? Call 1800 882 436.

 What qualifications does a pharmacist needs to practice?

-Why ask a pharmacist for health advice?
+Why should I ask a pharmacist for health advice when I'm pregnant or a parent?

 What services do pharmacies offer?

-In recent years, there has been a growth in pharmacies that operate as larger enterprises.
-Pharmacy chains provide more of a ‘supermarket’ experience.
-Many pharmacies sell household items, cosmetics and personal-care items as well as medications.
+Pharmacy chains provide more of a 'supermarket' experience.
+Many pharmacies sell household items, cosmetics and personal-care items as well as medicines.

-Other services a pharmacy may offer include:
+Other health services a pharmacy may offer include:

 • Be prepared to wait for the pharmacist to speak with you, especially at busy times.